with Ghost and John

 In the double bill, I’M NOT SURE ABOUT YOU, BUT I NEED…, Ghost and John built scenes through an internal logic between, their bodies, the materials they used, both physical and digital, and the space they shared with their audience.

 In this workshop, we invite participants to find new methods to connect to their bodies, hence to different materials, spaces and their audience.
 From edible to metal, digital to clothes, we learn how to categorise these "objects” and understand what roles do they play in relation to our bodies.

 By doing so, we re-organise strategies and methods in building theatrical stenographies and moments, to generate powerful and impactful performance visuals and impressions for a greater meaning to our contemporary society.

 Tech and Art: First Steps in Technology for Artists

 In I’M NOT SURE ABOUT YOU, BUT I NEED MY PHONE, Ghost built a networked chatroom using web programming.
 The audience used their smartphone and entered text to the chatroom which influenced the landscapes of performance.

 The involvement of digital technology, i.e. our phones and other gadgets, has been a major element in our lives, connecting us to the world.
 Using digital technology is one of the effective ways to have greater interactivity in participatory art.

-We will look into some simple tools and techniques to build basic programmes which build connections and induce interactions between the performer/artwork and the participants, generate animation based on data or information from the participants, allowing further interactivity and engagement to happen.
+We will look into some simple tools and techniques to build basic systems and programmes which build connections and induce interactions between the performer/artwork and the participants, generate animation based on data or information from the participants, allowing further interactivity and engagement to happen.